 The heavy use of the roads, bridges, trails, and sidewalks within the project area contribute to a number of safety concerns, especially at the six un-signalized crosswalks within the vicinity of the circle.

-You are encouraged to stay informed and participate in the project during the public comment periods, the first of which is underway now.
-It closes on September 30, 2014.
+You are encouraged to stay informed and participate in the project during the public comment periods.
 The park welcomes your input on what the current issues are within the project area and potential ideas for how safety and circulation could be improved while maintaining the memorial character of the area.
 A list of upcoming events can be found on the project website, and comments on the project may be submitted electronically.

 Mount Vernon Trail Safety Enhancements near Theodore Roosevelt Island

 The George Washington Memorial Parkway is seeking public comments on proposed alternatives to improve safety on the Mount Vernon Trail in the parking lots at Theodore Roosevelt Island.
 Preliminary alternatives include a wider, realigned trail and a reconfigured entry to the island.
 Comments on this project will be accepted from Tuesday, March 4 to Wednesday, April 2, 2014.